DepartmentCellular and Integrative Physiology

 B.S., Biotechnology, Medical school of Suzhou University, China

-I am a research faulty in Dr. Manzoor Bhat’s laboratory.
-I’ve been focused on investigating the pathophysiological mechanisms underlying metabolic disorders, such as diabetes and cancer.
+a member of Dr. Manzoor Bhat’s laboratory faculty, I have been focused on investigating the pathophysiological mechanisms underlying metabolic disorders, such as diabetes and cancer.
 There is strong evidence suggesting that the incidence of several types of cancer is increased in patients with diabetes, including leukemia, kidney cancer, colon cancer, and etc. We are particularly interested in the signaling pathways that link cancer and diabetes, among which are the mTOR signaling pathways and reactive oxygen species (ROS).
 The mammalian target of Rapamycin (mTOR) is a central player in governing the cellular growth and metabolic homeostasis in response to many growth factors, cellular energy status, and amino-acid levels.
 The mutations on either TSC1 or TSC2 genes (that regulate mTOR) leads to a rare, multi-system genetic disorder, named tuberous sclerosis complex (TSC), that cause benign tumors to grow in the brain and on other vital organs such kidneys, heart, eyes, lungs, and skin.
 Because of the ineffectiveness of Rapamycin (inhibitor for mTORC1) in treating TSC, it’s worthy to investigate the alternative therapeutic options as the signaling pathways are not fully understood.

 - The role of mTOR signaling in myelinating glia